-Recently joining the ranks of the self-employed by starting my own firm in 2007, I no longer had the option to contributing to my previous employers 401k.
+Having joined the ranks of the self-employed by co-founding my own firm in 2007, I no longer had the option to contributing to my previous employers 401k plan.

-Having my own business, I was now open to a slew of retirement plan choices.
+I has officially started my own small business and was now open to a slew of retirement plan choices.

 I had done my fair share of advising clients on the investments inside these plans, but it’s whole new ballgame when you are on the other side deciding what plan is best for you.